Frequently

 In times gone by, it used to be the domain of painters, plasterers, and joiners who would turn a hand to this job.
 There is now massive demand and it has become a full time occupation in its own right.

-A popular choice for property developers.
-It is cleaner and more economical.
-This is ideal when you have deadlines and tight schedules to meet.
+This has already been explained on our homepage.
+It's currently a popular choice for property developers due to being tidier and more economical which is ideal when you have deadlines and tight schedules to meet.
 It can increase your productivity as ames taping currently produces the highest quality, most cost effective method of finishing walls and ceilings.

 Time is money, and in the UK climate, taping dries much quicker.